OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_5102.rst

 - `Fix missing SNAPSHOTS element in vm_pool.xsd and PyONE <https://github.com/OpenNebula/one/issues/4136>`__.
 - `Fix status of new NoVNC server <https://github.com/OpenNebula/one/issues/4020>`__.
 - `Fix error message <https://github.com/OpenNebula/one/issues/4144>`__.
-- `Remove Context ISO old configuration on NIC detach <https://github.com/OpenNebula/one/issues/4130>`__.
+- `Fix Context ISO attributes to not include NIC detach information<https://github.com/OpenNebula/one/issues/4130>`__.
-- `Memory leak after upgrade to 5.10.1 (due to hook events saturation <https://github.com/OpenNebula/one/issues/4154>`__.
+- `Fix a high memory usage of oned due to hook events saturation <https://github.com/OpenNebula/one/issues/4154>`__.
+- `Fix a fsck for non-utf8 encoded databases <https://github.com/OpenNebula/one/issues/4165>`__.